data-menu-height="83" data-scroll-height="200">

 Some Things to keep in Mind, Before, During and Post Knee Surgery

-Whether you need the surgery is a decision left entirely on you and your doctor.
-More than 90% of people who have had knees replaced see a huge improvement, not just in pain but in their ability to move bout, also.
+Whether you need the surgery is a decision left entirely to you and your doctor.
+More than 90% of people who have had their knees replaced see a huge improvement, not just in pain but in their ability to move bout, also.

 Knee replacement surgery is also called arthroplasty.
 Knee replacement surgery replaces damaged parts of the knee with artificial parts.